 Park City and Deer Valley, Utah

-Kick-off the Christmas season in Park City at the giant tree lighting ceremony at Canyons Village, take the kids for a ride on Heber Valley’s North Pole Express, or head down to Main Street for the annual Electric Parade.
+Kick off the Christmas season in Park City at the giant tree lighting ceremony at Canyons Village, take the kids for a ride on Heber Valley’s North Pole Express, or head down to Main Street for the annual Electric Parade.
 Old Saint Nick ditches his reindeer and makes an entrance during the “Santa Comes Down the Town Lift” event in a sleigh that’s decorated with twinkling lights.
-Music, entertainers and more will keep the holiday spirit flowing.
+Music, entertainers and more keep the holiday spirit flowing in Park City.

-Montage Deer Valley’s Christmas activities include Christmas Eve and Christmas dinners, and a Christmas Eve reading by Santa Claus of ‘Twas the Night Before Christmas.
-Additionally, kids will have the opportunity to decorate cookies and write a special letter to Santa.
+Over at Deer Valley Resort, Montage Deer Valley’s Christmas activities include Christmas Eve and Christmas Day dinners, and a Christmas Eve reading by Santa Claus of ‘Twas the Night Before Christmas.
+Additionally, kids have the opportunity to decorate cookies and write a special letter to Santa.
 Afterward, families are invited to join in a twilight search of the sky for Santa’s sleigh.

 » Check out lodging options at Deer Valley.

 Beaver Creek is overflowing with holiday activities.
-Some of the more unique events include the best chefs from around the U.S. competing in the annual Chocolate Chip Cookie competition.
+Some of the more unique events include the best chefs from around America competing in the annual Chocolate Chip Cookie competition.
 Bonus: Visitors receive the winning cookie for free.
 For more traditional events, gather around for the 38-foot-tall Christmas tree lighting and live entertainment from musicians and singers who perform holiday classics.
-Or, gather the family for a holiday movie night.
-Elsewhere, the Vilar Performing Arts Center will feature Canadian Brass with Kantorei – A Holiday Spectacular.
-The Canadian professional brass ensemble puts on their holiday show December 23, 2022.
-Finally, take part in the Family Fun Fest (Dec.
-21 and 28) with kids’ activities including carnival game tents and more.
+Or, get the family together for a holiday movie night.
+Elsewhere, the Vilar Performing Arts Center always has a variety of holiday shows and performances.
+View their full event calendar here.

 » Check out lodging options at Beaver Creek.

-Visit the spectacularly decorated Chateau Lake Louise and ski at Lake Louise Ski Resort, Dec.
-23 and 24.
-View the torchlight dinner and ski event or experience a sleigh ride around the lake.
-Other spectacular holiday events include the European-like Banff Christmas Market (November 18-20, 25-27 and Dec.
-2-4) and a live outdoor Christmas story “In Search of Christmas Spirit” (Nov.
-22-Dec.
-31).
-Unique Lake Louise festivities include Banff’s Hot Chocolate Trail and and the Christmas Choirs in Banff Avenue Square.
-Last, but not least, check out Mountaintop Christmas at the Banff Gondola, including Santa’s Workshop, cookie decorating, craft making, movies, games and more.
+Visit the spectacularly decorated Chateau Lake Louise and ski at Lake Louise Ski Resort for an iconic holiday experience in Canada.
+Headlining events include the torchlight dinner and ski event, and unique experience like horse-drawn sleigh rides along the edge of Lake Louise.
+Popular holiday events in Banff include the European-like Banff Christmas Market and the “In Search of Christmas Spirit” experience, which follows an enchanted trail with illuminated sculptures, a fun story, and sound effects.
+Last, but not least, check out Mountaintop Christmas at the Banff Gondola, featuring Santa’s Workshop, cookie decorating, craft making, movies, games, and more.

 » Check out lodging options at Lake Louise.